 Chet'la Sebree, Seminar Associate

 Chet'la Sebree, the 2014-2015 Stadler Fellow, is a native of the Mid-Atlantic region.
-She holds an MFA in Creative Writing from American University in Washington, DC, where she also taught freshman composition.
-While living in the nation's capital, she was a 2011-2012 Folger Shakespeare Theater Lannan Fellow and worked for both Poet Lore and 491 Magazine.
-She was a 2013 finalist for the Hub City Writers House Nine-Month Residency in South Carolina.
+She holds an MFA in Creative Writing from American University, where she also taught freshman composition.
+While living in the nation's capital, she was a 2011-2012 Folger Shakespeare Theater Lannan Fellow and worked for Poet Lore.
+Recently, she judged the 2015 Westmoreland Arts and Heritage Festival Poetry Contest and joined the Duke Youth Program's summer faculty in their W.R.I.T.E. program.
+Her work can be found in jubilat and is forthcoming elsewhere.
 She is currently working on her first manuscript.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.